-NASA Mission Control on April 4, 2026, confirmed that the Artemis II crew successfully navigated their third day of flight toward the moon.
+NASA Mission Control confirmed that the Artemis II crew successfully navigated their third day of flight toward the moon.
 Commander Reid Wiseman led the four person team through a series of scheduled medical checks and media events while the Orion spacecraft continued its trajectory beyond the reach of terrestrial cellular networks.
+By April 4, 2026, the crew had moved far enough from Earth to make systems performance the central measure.
 Victor Glover, Christina Koch, and Jeremy Hansen remained in high spirits as the vehicle reached speeds exceeding 20,000 miles per hour.
 Scientists at the Johnson Space Center reported that all primary life support systems are operating within nominal parameters.

 Technical complications arose on Thursday when Reid Wiseman discovered a software conflict on his personal computing device.
 Two separate instances of Microsoft Outlook began running simultaneously, which prevented the commander from accessing essential communication logs.
 Mission Control specialists in Houston observed the glitch through telemetry and requested permission to intervene directly.
 Engineers spent approximately sixty minutes performing a remote desktop protocol to terminate the redundant software processes and restore the Surface Pro tablet to its standard operational state.